onfido/onfido-sdk-ui/README.md

 - **`language {String || Object} optional`**
   The SDK language can be customised by passing a String or an Object.
 At the moment, we support and maintain translations for English (default) and Spanish, using respectively the following locale tags: `en`, `es`.
-  To leverege one of these two languages, the `language` option should be passed as a string containing a supported language tag.
+  To leverage one of these two languages, the `language` option should be passed as a string containing a supported language tag.

   Example:
   ```javascript